 Increasingly for new physicians, debt hangs over everything in their lives ― their personal decisions about kids and marriage, their choice of specialty, their ability to set up a practice.
 The Association of American Medical Colleges (AAMC) says that 76 percent of all medical school graduates have education debt and that the average debt is $190,000 per person.

 The RFS helps create TMA policy while offering networking, leadership opportunities and business of medicine education.
 RFS members are able to serve on TMA’s board, council and committees.
 Appointments are made annually.
-To apply for the 2019-2020 term, submit an application.
+To apply for the 2020-2021 term, submit an application by April 15.

 Residents and fellows, tap into TMA education and professional development programs to learn about everything from medical records management to marketing.
 No matter how you choose to practice, be sure to access free TMA resources for personal and professional growth.